sqweelygig/supercool-servers/README.md

 Two 51.6kW air conditioning units cool the BDX for a total cooling power of 103.2kW.
 This infrastructure is N + 1 redundant, implying a cap upon server equipment at 51.6kW before upgrades.
-The BDX complements this with precision units that cool the server equipment by heating the thermal mass of the room.
+The BDX complements this with precision units that cool the server equipment by heating the room's environment.

 The BMS holds the room at 20 degrees celsius, and the external temperature varies between 3 and 20 degrees celsius.
-The external wall comprises an uninsulated stud wall, an access corridor and a single pane glass wall of about 23 m².
+The external wall comprises a plastered concrete wall, an access corridor and a single pane glass wall of about 44 m^2.
-An upper estimate of cooling through this wall (rounded up to 1 s.f.) is 1 kilowatt (see Appendix n).
+Therefore, an upper estimate of cooling through this wall (rounded up to 2 s.f.) is 1.8 kilowatt (see Appendix n).
-This estimate diminishes the importance of modelling weather conditions in this situation.
+This estimate puts a medium prioritisation on modelling weather conditions in this situation.

-The remaining surfaces of the BDX separate the room from other offices and underground.
+The remaining surfaces of the BDX separate the room from other offices and underground with a surface area of around 330 m^2.
 The calculations model a 2 kelvin difference with the data hall to estimate significance.
-An upper estimate of cooling through the floor, ceiling, internal, and underground walls is 900 watts (rounded up to 1 s.f.) (see Appendix n) for a passive cooling total of up to 2 kilowatts.
+An upper estimate of cooling through the floor, ceiling, internal, and underground walls is 1.3 kilowatts (rounded up to 2 s.f.) (see Appendix n).
 This estimate puts a medium prioritisation on modelling passive cooling.

 Although further research is warranted and scheduled, these relative significances seem generalisable.